 - The capacitors should be placed in ascending order of their capacitance from the supply.
 That is, the one with the lowest capacitance comes nearest to the power supply.

+You can check out our case study on the design of an RF board with sensors.
 For more information about RF design, download our design guide.
 If you have any queries, let us know in the comments below.